NimbleBrainInc/mcp-clickhouse/README.md

 * `CLICKHOUSE_PORT`: The port number of your ClickHouse server
   * Default: `8443` if HTTPS is enabled, `8123` if disabled
   * Usually doesn't need to be set unless using a non-standard port
+* `CLICKHOUSE_ROLE`: The role to use for authentication
+  * Default: None
+  * Set this if your user requires a specific role
 * `CLICKHOUSE_SECURE`: Enable/disable HTTPS connection
   * Default: `"true"`
   * Set to `"false"` for non-secure connections